 Other Problems Due to POI

-Getting diagnosed with premature ovarian insufficiency is hard to cope with, especially if you are trying to conceive.
+Getting diagnosed with Premature Ovarian Insufficiency is hard to cope with, especially if you are trying to conceive.
 Remember to reach out for help and discuss with your doctors about any alternative options that you have to get pregnant.
-With advances in technology, IVF or in-vitro fertilization is made possible.
+With advances in technology, IVF or in-vitro fertilisation is made possible.
 Check with your doctor if you are eligible for the same or if you can get pregnant through donor eggs.
-Understand your options and what it means and make a choice that is appropriate for you.
+Understand your options and what it means, and make a choice that is appropriate for you.